Key takeaways

 Employer paycheck advance

-Your employer may work with paycheck advance apps that allow you to access a portion of your earned wages before payday.
+Your employer may work with that allow you to access a portion of your earned wages before payday.
 They typically come without interest charges or fees and are deducted automatically from your next direct deposit paycheck.
 They can be a low-cost solution to cover an unexpected expense, but be sure to budget wisely.

 Best for: Employees who need short-term financial assistance and can manage their budget to accommodate the reduced future paycheck without falling into a cycle of dependency.